University of Canterbury

 Fast Facts

-- UC offers a comprehensive range of courses, including several that you’re unlikely to come across in your home country, such as Maori language and culture, Antarctic Studies and Forestry.
-UC is the only university in New Zealand that has a School of Forestry.
+• UC offers a comprehensive range of courses, including several you are unlikely to come across in your home country, such as Maori language and culture, Antarctic Studies and Forestry.
+UC is the only university in New Zealand offering a School of Forestry.

-- Study outside the classroom - UC has the highest number of field stations off campus and many Science courses include field trips and often feature New Zealand’s unique flora and fauna, geology, biodiversity, and marine life.
+• Study outside the classroom - UC has the highest number of field stations off campus, many Science courses include field trips and often feature New Zealand’s unique flora and fauna, geology, biodiversity, and marine life.

-- Canterbury Engineering The Future - $142 million dollar project for establishing state of art laboratories and teaching facilities comparable to top Engineering schools around the world.
-UC is on the doorstep of a living laboratory with the $60 billion dollar rebuild project in the downtown of Christchurch which provides the opportunity of hands-on learning.
+• Canterbury Engineering The Future - 142 million dollar project for establishing state-of-the-art laboratories and teaching facilities comparable to top Engineering schools worldwide.
+UC is on the doorstep of a living laboratory with the 60 billion dollar rebuild project in the downtown of Christchurch providing the opportunity for hands-on learning.

-- You can ski and surf in the same day - Christchurch is on the doorstep of a huge outdoor ‘playground’ — with nine ski fields within a two-hour drive and beautiful beaches close by.
+• You can ski and surf on the same day - Christchurch is on the doorstep of a huge outdoor ‘playground’ — with nine ski fields within a two-hour drive and beautiful beaches nearby.

-- The University of Canterbury Students’ Association (UCSA) runs more than 140 clubs and societies covering almost every interest such as Snow Sports Club, Tramping (Hiking) Club and ENSOC (Engineering).
-Canterbury University Snow Sports Club (CUSSC) has their own lodge at Temple Basin Ski Area.
+• The University of Canterbury Students’ Association (UCSA) runs more than 140 clubs and societies covering almost every interest such as the Snow Sports Club, Tramping (Hiking) Club, and ENSOC (Engineering).
+Canterbury University Snow Sports Club (CUSSC) has its lodge at Temple Basin Ski Area.

 Introduction